So you’re thinking of attaching safely a pull-up bar to a tree and don’t know where to start?

 Luckily you don’t have to!

-As you’ll learn shortly I have listed 6 unique and cheap ways to attach safely a pull-up bar to any tree.
-(That actually work)
+As you’ll learn shortly I have listed for you the 6 best unique and cheap ways to attach safely a pull-up bar to any tree that actually work… (all tested and proven by me and thousands of other people)

-If you read this article to the last word, you are going to learn:
+If you read this article till the end, you are going to also learn:

 - How to safely attach a pull-up bar to any tree fast…